Newton2n/typescript-assignment/blog-3.md

     subscription: true,
   },
 };

-//in here ReUseAble<T> this interface is flexible and handy type it can use on various version we can pass types in <T> this generic param
 ```
+In upside i define a interface that is ReUseAble<T> this interface is flexible and handy type it can use on various version we can pass types in <T> this generic param.

 ### Generic Function :By creating a generic function we are making that function to operate it on many types .It give use a huge power .